Coronavirus Information and Precautions

 While our subsidized and tax credit senior and family communities do not fall under the same restrictions and guidelines that our multi-level retirement communities do, they do fall under the jurisdiction of their state or local public health agencies’ guidelines.

 We have begun the process of re-opening our communities.
+Currently that means we are now scheduling routine maintenance.

 We are counting on you to: